-MAS has certainly had its fair share of trouble of late.
+Malaysia Airlines has certainly had its fair share of trouble of late.
 It’s almost as if someone has put a pox on the airline.

 So it was with huge surprise that I flew on an almost full plane from KL to Istanbul recently.

 I was seated in seat 1D.
 There are seven seats across in Business in a 2-3-2 configuration on the B777 with 33 seats in Business and 233 in Economy.

 Here is the MAS B777 200 seat configuration – with three in the middle and two each side.

 The B777 200 has 35 angle-flat seats in Business (Golden Club) and 247 standard seats in economy.